threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### Do I need to enable virtualization in BIOS or UEFI?
+### For my 3node server, do I need to enable virtualization in BIOS or UEFI?

 Yes, you should enable virtualization.
 On Intel, it is denoted as *CPU virtualization* and on ASUS, it is denoted as *SVM*.
 Make sure virtualization is enabled and look for the precise terms in your specific BIOS/UEFI.

 ***

-### How can I boot a 3node with a Zero-OS bootstrap image?
+### How can I boot a 3node server with a Zero-OS bootstrap image?

 Plug the USB key containing the Zero-OS bootstrap image with your farm ID then power on your 3node.
 If the BIOS/UEFI is set correctly and the disks are all wiped, it should boot correctly the first time.
 If you have any problem booting your 3node, read the section [Troubleshooting and Error Messages](#troubleshooting-and-error-messages) of the FAQ.

 ***

-### The first time I booted my 3node, it says that the node is not registered yet.
+### The first time I booted my 3node server, it says that the node is not registered yet.
 What can I do?

 The first time you boot a 3node, it will be written: “This node is not registered (farmer *: NameOfFarm).
 This is normal.
 The Grid will create a node ID and you will be able to see it on screen.
 This can take a couple of minutes.